Basis of Presentation and Significant Accounting Policies

 Disaggregation of Revenue

-Revenue activities during the three and nine months ended September 30, 2018 and 2017, respectively were as follows:
+Revenue activities from continuing operations during twelve months ended December 31, 2018 and 2017, respectively were as follows:

 In line with industry practice, the Company bills its customers for its services in arrears, typically when the stage or well is completed or at month-end.
 The majority of the Company’s jobs are completed in less than 14 days.
 Furthermore, it is currently not standard practice for the Company to execute contracts with prepayment features.
 As such, the Company’s contract liabilities with its customers are immaterial to its unaudited condensed consolidated balance sheets.